comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 D5 is a query that does not specifically target resources of certain types.
 This means that the type index leads to no significant performance benefit if no specific types are targeted in the query.

-In general, these results hint that the filtered type index approach performs better than the other approaches.
+In general, these results hint that the LDP-based approach combined with filtered type index approach performs better than the other approaches.
 However, due to the minimal difference in terms of execution time, the performance of all approaches can be considered equivalent.

 #### Zero-knowledge query planning is ineffective

-While it may seem obvious to assume that higher query execution times are caused by a higher number of links that need to be dereferenced, we observe no significant correlation (*p = 0.76*) of this within the cMatch-based discovery approaches discussed before.
+While it may seem obvious to assume that higher query execution times are caused by a higher number of links that need to be dereferenced, we observe only a weak correlation (*$$\rho$$ = 0.32*) of this within the cMatch-based discovery approaches discussed before.
-As such, the main bottleneck in this case appears not to be the number of links to traverse.
+As such, the main bottleneck in this case appears not primarily to be the number of links to traverse.
 Instead, our analysis suggests that query plan efficiency is the primary influencer of execution times.

 To empirically prove this finding, we compare the execution times of our default integrated query execution approach (cMatch with filtered type index discovery)